biopragmatics/bioregistry/exports/contexts/README.md

 possibility of gridlock due to this bottleneck, we institute the following
 rules:

+#### Adding a Context

+- Anyone is allowed to create a context given they're prepared to follow the governance models.
+- Each context needs a unique key.
+Similar rules to choosing a good prefix in the Bioregistry apply.
+- The Bioregistry Review Team is responsible for reviewing all new context requests.
+- Requests can be
 - Each context must list its maintainers along with their current GitHub, email, and ORCID.

+#### Editing a pre-existing context

 - Changes to contexts must always be made via pull requests.
 - Changes must pass all CI tests to be considered for acceptance.
 These tests can be updated at the discretion of the Bioregistry Core Development Team.